(Translate this site)

 There could also be metal car parts or objects which had fallen off truck cargo beds there.

-Luckily at that time I didn't face anything significant along all those lines.
+Luckily at that time I didn't face anything significant of that sort.

-Of course, I didn't know that my foes were counting on me doing just that.
+I didn't know that my foes were counting on me doing something very much along those lines.
 Recall I was dealing with an enemy here who had enlisted help from drivers with previous experiences involving me and Shadow.
-Put a dozen or so of such folks together and you get a decent idea of my usual strategy and tactics on the road.
+Put a dozen or so such folks together, and you get a decent idea of my usual strategy and tactics on the road.
 Yikes!

-Heck, if nothing else they could drastically slow me down if I was off the main highway.
+If nothing else, they could drastically slow me down, if I was off the main highway.
 Allowing more of their gang to arrive on scene.

-Roddy and his gang had been hoping all along to spring their trap in daylight, in order to at least partially neutralize the value of my strobe lights, as well as make several other of Shadow's stealth features work against me rather than for me.
+Roddy and his gang had been hoping all along to spring their trap in daylight, in order to reduce the effectiveness of my usual tricks and gadgets, as well as make Shadow's blacked out body scheme work against me, rather than for me.

 Of course that also meant they badly needed to have me in hand before nightfall.